Research – coffee project.

 © Christophe GUERIN

-I used coffee grounds wastes collected in Lille and coming from Gecco company.
+The coffee grounds waste was collected in Lille and came from the company Gecco.

 © Christophe GUERIN